 Instructions

-- Prepare your tofu by gently pressing to remove excess moisture for 10 minutes.
-Cut into firm, even cubes to ensure they remain silky without breaking during cooking.
+- Prepare your tofu: press gently to remove excess moisture for 10 minutes.
+Cut into even cubes so they cook evenly.

-- Heat the oil in a wok or heavy skillet over medium-high heat until shimmering.
-Add the white parts of the scallions, garlic, and ginger.
-Stir-fry quickly until fragrant, about 30 seconds-avoid browning.
+- Heat the oil: warm a wok or heavy skillet over medium-high heat until shimmering.
+Add scallion whites, garlic, and ginger.
+Stir-fry until fragrant, about 30 seconds.

-- Stir in the cornstarch slurry slowly, stirring gently until the sauce thickens to a glossy, silky consistency that clings beautifully to the tofu.
+- Thicken: stir in the cornstarch slurry slowly.
+Stir gently until the sauce turns glossy and clings to tofu.

 Tips for Success